net-lisias-kspu/StageRecovery/README.md

 Besides the [authorisation](https://forum.kerbalspaceprogram.com/index.php?/topic/78226-14-stagerecovery-recover-funds-from-dropped-stages-v180-march-11-2018/&do=findComment&comment=3452853) ([local copy](https://github.com/net-lisias-kspu/StageRecovery/blob/master/Docs/LMJ/PermissionToChangeOriginalLicense.png)) from the original [Author](https://forum.kerbalspaceprogram.com/index.php?/profile/73338-magico13/), granting permission to current [Maintainer](https://forum.kerbalspaceprogram.com/index.php?/profile/129964-linuxgurugamer/) to switch the license to MIT, I found prudent to keep the license on the GPLv3 as stated on this [commit](https://github.com/net-lisias-kspu/StageRecovery/commit/e24cf465bf69e795eaea017aa3452a6ae3484ea1) ([link](https://github.com/magico13/StageRecovery/commit/e24cf465bf69e795eaea017aa3452a6ae3484ea1) to the commit on the original repository).

-The rationale is that the original Author accepted contributions from third parties, that were not consulted about the permission for switching licenses.
+The rationale is that the original Author accepted contributions from third parties, which were not consulted about the permission for switching licenses.
 Besides the original Author being still the owner of his commits, the contributors are still the owners of **their** commits - and without their permission, their code **must** be removed from the codebase in order to allow license switching.

 I chose the safer and easier way out of the mess: I switched back to GPLv3.
 With the new commits licensed under the MIT, I can legally relicense such contributions under GPLv3 avoiding any potential problems in the future - not to mention being able to merge fixes done by forks of the original work.

 * List of contributors affected and their commits
 	+ [fommil](https://github.com/net-lisias-kspu/StageRecovery/commits?author=fommil)